 What different types of support are available for children with SEND at Phillimore?

 Quality first teaching

 Each child’s education will be planned for by the class teacher as part of quality first teaching.
 Teaching and learning will be differentiated accordingly to suit the needs of individual children.
 This may include additional general support by the teacher or teaching assistants in class.
 A number of additional classroom resources and strategies are made available to pupils including:

 If a child’s needs relate to more specific areas of learning then the child may be included in an intervention group.
 This may be led by a teacher or teaching assistant.
 Interventions are generally run on a ten week cycle but this may vary according to need and subject to regular monitoring.
-Interventions will be reviewed by the SENCo to establish the effectiveness of the provision and to inform future planning.
+Interventions are reviewed by the SENCo and/or Inclusion Manager to establish the effectiveness of the provision and to inform future planning.
 Ten-weekly personalised learning meetings are held for class teachers, SENCo, the Inclusion Manager and teaching assistants in order to best match provision with needs.

-If a pupil has higher level needs this may result in them being identified as requiring SEN support and requiring an Individual Education Plan (IEP), One-page profile or MyPlan.
+If a pupil has higher level needs this may result in them being identified as requiring SEN support and requiring an SEN Support Plan, One-page profile or MyPlan.
 The formulation of these documents will involve the parents/carers, child and where applicable other relevant professionals.
-This process will identify targets for the child and describe how they may be achieved.
+This process will identify outcomes for the child and describe how these may be achieved.